carecraft/carecraft.github.io/_posts/2014-11-21-Blog-deploy-blog-on-github.md

 └── sitemap.txt
 ```

-`_posts` saves all of blogs in form of `YEAR-MONTH-DAY-title.md`.
+`_posts` saves all of blogs in format of `YEAR-MONTH-DAY-title.md`.
 You can get a brief introduction at [jekyll official website](http://jekyllrb.com/docs/structure/).

 ## 3. Configure